 Medicare Fraud Charges Extend to Doctors, Managers

-The two whistleblowers named the Florida Eye Clinic and several of its managers in their lawsuit.
-They claim the clinic’s CEO, Sondra Hoffman, was “directly involved in the covering up of wrongdoing.”
-They also say that Bonnie Cappello, the CFO, instructed employees to submit false and inflated claims.
+The two whistleblowers named the eye care clinic and several of its managers in their lawsuit.
+They claim the clinic’s CEO, was “directly involved in the covering up of wrongdoing.”
+They also say that the CFO, instructed employees to submit false and inflated claims.

 Also named are the eight doctors who own the clinic.
 Lovell and Mendez say that all of them knew of the ongoing Medicare fraud schemes at the clinic yet took no action.